wikimedia/wikipedia-ios/README.md

 * Team page: https://www.mediawiki.org/wiki/Wikimedia_Apps/Team/iOS

 ## Development Team
 The app is primarily being developed by the Wikimedia Foundation's [Mobile Apps team](https://www.mediawiki.org/wiki/Wikimedia_Apps/Team).
 This README provides high-level guidelines for getting started with the project.
-If you have any questions, comments, or issues, the easiest way to talk to us is joining the #wikimedia-mobile channel on the Freenode IRC server during Eastern and Pacific business hours.
+If you have any questions or comments, you can join the #wikimedia-mobile channel on the Freenode IRC server and talk to us during Eastern and Pacific business hours.
 We'll also gladly accept any tickets filed against the [project in Phabricator](https://phabricator.wikimedia.org/project/view/782/).

 ## Building and Running